Privacy and Security for Everyone, Anytime, Anywhere

 iii) Proposals of design principles, processes, methodologies and/or solutions for specific situations, or generalizable to support a wide range of groups or operational environments

 Paper Format: Papers must use the SOUPS formatting template (available for MS Word or LaTeX) and be submitted as a PDF via the web submission system.
 Submissions must be no more than 4 pages (excluding acknowledgments, bibliography, and appendices).
+Both statements of interest and short papers should use the SOUPS formatting template.

 Submissions may include as many additional pages as needed for references and for supplementary material in appendices.
 The paper should stand alone without the supplementary material.
 We encourage authors to use the appendices for content that is peripheral to the main contributions of the paper but that may interest some readers or that may facilitate replication.
 Note that members of the program committee are free to not read this material when reviewing the paper